4nanya/health-tracker/README.md

 ### Why pytz instead of manual timezone math?
 Manual timezone calculations can be really prone to errors which is what I wanted to avoid.
 This includes things like Daylight saving time transitions depending on what day in the year the workout/sleep fell on and historical timezone changes, and anticipating future potential changes to time-zoning. **pytz** is really good at simply handling all these edge cases automatically.

+### Handling Days with no Workout
+When calculating "average calories on low sleep days," I only include days where the user both slept AND worked out.
+This means that days where a user logged sleep but didn't log a workout aren't included in the average analysis.
+This provides a cleaner correlation between sleep quality and workout intensity.

 ---

 ## Edge Cases Handled